marywarrington/find-and-replace-php/readme.md

 ## Known Bugs

-_This application is not fully designed and may have unknown bugs._
+_This application is not done yet!_

 ## Support and contact details